ucx

 void * targetbuf )

-Removes and returns multiple element starting at the specified index.
+Removes and returns multiple elements starting at the specified index.

-No destructor is called and instead the elements are copied to the targetbuf which MUST be large enough to hold all removed elements.
+No destructor is called, and instead the elements are copied to the targetbuf which MUST be large enough to hold all removed elements.
+If the list is storing pointers, targetbuf is expected to be an array of pointers.

 Parameters